MetPX/sarracenia/docs/source/Reference/sr3.1.rst

 Another example, a user named Alice will have at least two exchanges:

   - xs_Alice the exhange where Alice posts her file notifications and report messages (via many tools).
-  - xr_Alice the exchange where Alice reads her report messages from (via sr_report).
+  - xr_Alice the exchange where Alice reads her report messages from (via sr_shovel).
   - Alice can create a new exchange by just posting to it (with sr3_post or sr_cpost) if it meets the naming rules.

 Usually an sr_sarra run by a pump administrator will read from an exchange such as xs_Alice_mydata,